Jump to main content

 Objectives and competences

-The students are introduced into basic principles of functioning of devices for electrochemical conversion and storage.
-They are acquainted with physical-chemical mechanisms that are exploited by such devices during their operation.
-They learn about the relationship between the structure, morphology, composition and functionality of materials constituting such devices.
-They are acquanted with additional effects occurring upon integration of active materials into electrode composites.
-They are introduced into techniques for investigation of individual components (active material, additives, supports) and interaction between these components.
-They get acquainted with the most important existing problems and drawbacks found in the novel energy devices and measures for their further improvements.
-Finally, they learn about wider aspects concering the introduction of novel devices (impact on environment and sustainable development, safety aspects, price-performance, development of relevant infrastructure etc.
+Students are introduced to the basic principles of how devices for electrochemical conversion and storage function.
+A strong understanding of electrochemistry provides the foundation for exploring electrocatalysis and battery systems.
+Students learn about the physicochemical mechanisms occurring in these devices during operation and study the relationships between structure, morphology, composition, and functionality of the materials used in such systems.
+They also gain insights into additional effects arising when active materials are integrated into electrode composites.
+Investigation techniques for analyzing individual components (such as active materials, additives, and supports) and their interactions are covered in depth.
+Students get familiarized with the most important existing problems and drawbacks found in the novel energy devices and measures for their further improvements.
+Finally, they learn about wider aspects concerning the introduction of novel devices (impact on the environment and sustainable development, safety aspects, price-performance, development of relevant infrastructure etc. The general understanding of low-carbon technologies in the context of sustainable development will be emphasized.

 Content

-Principles and mechanisms of electrochemical conversion (fuel cells, photo electrochemical devices)
+2. Principles and mechanisms of electrochemical conversion (fuel cells, electrolyzers)

 a) fuel cells